-Volunteering placements under the European Solidarity Corps may be 1) cross-border activities, i.e. activities taking place in a country different from the country of origin of the participant; or 2) incountry activities, for instance to encourage and facilitate the participation of disadvantaged young people, to provide opportunities where national schemes do not exist, or to cater for priorities identified at European level within the framework of the European Solidarity Corps initiative.
+Volunteering activities in solidarity activities under the European Solidarity Corps may be 1) cross-border activities, i.e. activities taking place in a country different from the country of origin of the participant; or 2) in-country activities, for instance to encourage and facilitate the participation of disadvantaged young people, to provide opportunities where national schemes do not exist, or to cater for priorities identified at European level within the framework of the European Solidarity Corps initiative.